velosomarcus/jenkins-docker-image-builder/README.md

 ```

 Before building your own docker image, you will need to configure the _Dockerfile_ file for the host
-(Ubuntu or macOS) where you will run the container by commenting and uncommenting specific lines 9~14
+(Ubuntu or macOS) where you will run the container by commenting and uncommenting specific lines 20 or 23
 in the file.
 You can follow the instructions in the _Dockerfile_ itself.

 After configuring the _Dockerfile_ for you specific host, run the following commands.